JuliaDataScience/JuliaDataScience/contents/dataVis.md

 - marginalhist, marginalkde and marginalscatter
 - corrplot and cornerplot

-## `Makie.jl` {#sec:makie}
+## Makie.jl {#sec:makie}

-(WIP) ideas for a better openinig line?
+> From the japanese word Maki-e, which is a technique to sprinkle lacquer with gold and silver powder.
+> Data is the gold and silver of our age, so let's spread it out beautifully on the screen!
+>
+> _Simon Danisch_

 [Makie.jl](http://makie.juliaplots.org/stable/index.html#Welcome-to-Makie!) is a high-performance, extendable, and multi-platform plotting ecosystem for the Julia programming language.
 In our opinion, it is the prettiest and most versatile plotting package.

 `Makie.jl` is the frontend package that defines all plotting functions.
-It is reexported by every backend, so you don't have to specifically install or import it.
+It is reexported by every backend _(the machinery behind-the-scenes making the figure)_, so you don't have to specifically install or import it.
 There are three main backends which concretely implement all abstract rendering capabilities defined in Makie.
 One for non-interactive 2D publication-quality vector graphics: `CairoMakie.jl`.
 Another for interactive 2D and 3D plotting in standalone `GLFW.jl` windows (also GPU-powered), `GLMakie.jl`.